 For the study, Monica Carvalho from the Smithsonian Tropical Research Institution in Panama and colleagues used fossil pollen and leaves recovered from Colombia to characterize how the impact changed South American tropical forests, finding large-scale changes in species composition and forest structure.

 According to the findings, late Cretaceous rainforests were characterized by an open canopy environment.

 However, plant diversity declined by roughly 45 percent at the Cretaceous-Paleogene (K/Pg) boundary and extinctions were widespread, particularly among seed-bearing plants.

-While the forests recovered over the subsequent six million years, angiosperms, or flowering plants, came to dominate the forests, said the study.
+While the forests recovered over the next six million years, angiosperms, or flowering plants, came to dominate the forests.

-This transition led to the closed canopy structure and the layered, vertical distribution of plant biodiversity that defines modern tropical rainforests, said the study.
+The study said that this transition led to the closed canopy structure and the layered, vertical distribution of plant biodiversity that defines modern tropical rainforests.